Impetus/couverture/README.md

-There are two project here.we are giving brief  introduction about both projec.which is given below.
+There are two project here.we are giving brief  introduction about both project.which is given below.
   1:Sonar_usscc-plugin tool
   2:Code coverage tool(This is a statndalone application)